 There was one time Pappy made an emphatic political statement.
 Pappy didn't like hippies, prominent in the late 60's and early 70's, and he was more than willing to say so.
 “They're lazy - they just sit around all day and smoke, and protest, and complain.
 How bout you get a job!”
 Pappy valued hard work, and did just that, morning til night, long after he retired.
 “And what is this trying to find yourself?
 Sufferin shit!
 Put your hands down on your ass and you'll find yourself.”
 But one time he made a comment on the hippies and the Vietnam War, and I was stunned.
 “They're right about that you know, the damn war, I wouldn't go either.
 I'd sit my ass down, or burn the draft card, or go to Canada, but I wouldn't go.”
 This was a man who served in the army, a man who helped America defeat fascism, a man whose brother survived the Bataan death march.
 Almost everyone in his position was pro-war and pro-military.
 In fact our rampant militarism today is still a consequence of World War II, when we were indisputably right, when we were fighting pure evil from hell itself.
 That generation raised the next, and the next, to believe that we were right, always right, and we would rule the earth.
 We were empowered by God to save the earth. somehow Pappy saw through that, he saw past it, 40 years before the rest of us - like the 2 senators who voted against the Vietnam war in 1964.
 I realized at that moment that there was a lot going on in Pappy's head, a quiet intelligence that most people never saw.

 In civilian life, Pappy went wherever the jobs were, even if he had to be apart from Mary for a while.
 There are quite a few love letters between them, when they were apart; I may include those at a later date.
 After the depression and the war, they settled down, and didn't move around as much.
 But here's the surprising part.
 Between 1945 and 1950, they lived at 210 Waverley Street, Royal Oak, right nextdoor to the house I grew up in, 218 Waverley Street.
 What are the odds?
 I asked my aunt Alice, Pappy's youngest daughter, about it.
 Remember, Pappy had four girls: Diane, Sylvia, Carolyn (my mother), and Alice, in that order.
 (They also had a baby boy between Diane and Sylvia, born at the height of the depression.
 The baby died days after birth, and was quietly buried in the back yard, as you might with a dog or a cat.
 That was not uncommon in those days.)
 My sister Alice was named after her aunt Alice, who was named after her aunt Alice, Pappy's older sister.
 It's a chain of Alices that I didn't continue, as I named my daughter Elizabeth.
 Sorry bout that.
-As per the house on Waverley Street, middle Alice recollects.
+As per the house on Waverley Street, my Aunt Alice recollects.

 “We were only there for a couple of years.
 I only have a few memories of that house.
 I might have been in the first or second grade.
 I guess we four girls were all upstairs, but I don't remember who slept where.
 I don't remember the bedrooms.
 I remember the sun streaming in the windows, and a big side yard.
 I don't remember whether Pappy had his tools in the basement or the garage but I think it was the garage.
 No room for all that stuff in the basement.
 It was his first well equipped shop.
 Of course I remember the saw accident, we were the only ones home.
 I was sitting on the work bench with the cat in my lap, and I accidentally pulled her tail, and she meowed loudly, and Pappy whipped around, and his hand went into the spinning blade.
 It was my fault.”